 Getting ACL injury then going through the operation for me is like a trip to the future, where I see myself struggling to perform basic daily operations like standing or making coffee on my own.
 Someday it will repeat — because your body is not immortal.
 Like my doctor said “Your knee’s problem, after your fifty year-old, it will come back.
 It’ll come back someday”.

 And as soon as I realize my body is not staying like this for long, I know I must take a good care of it.
 It not like putting my body in a permanent shield — it will not prevent aging anyway but it means that I would try to be nice with my body, live more healthily and play sport more safely.

 You will be better at things that you practice, it just takes time

 2 months after the operation, I could barely stand on my own feet.
 The moment I got rid of the crutches for the first time, I though I would never stand again.
 I could not stabilize my left leg.
 Nor could I stretch it.
 I was scary.

 But somehow I made it.
 Shortly 1 week after, I can stand.
 Then I can walk, not so stably.
 Then I can walk stably.
 I can squad, with 20 kg, then 40 kg and more.
 Now I can run slowly.
 Probably in few weeks I will run like I did last year.

 You cannot see the big picture if you give up too soon.So things do improve.
 It just takes a lot of time and persistence.
 And it is not a linear process, you just cannot guarantee that today it’s going to be a better than yesterday, but ignore the bad day and continue to practice.

 There is always a possible Z for the equation “I will become as good as X at Y after Z days”.
 If you have not become X yet, maybe your Z is just not big enough.
-Keep calm and dont give up too soon.
+Keep calm and do not give up too soon.